Select your language

 1. Identification and Characterization of Novel Allergens (CARE)

-So far, the Research Group (RG) identified and isolated single allergens from plant sources which serve as marker allergens and seem to be associated with the severity of allergic symptoms.
-The identified allergens are: Cor a 8 (lipid transfer protein of hazelnut), Ara h 6 (storage protein of peanut), Ara h 9 (lipid transfer protein of peanut) as well as in 2015, Ara h 12 and Ara h 13 (peanut defensins) and Ara h 14 and Ara h 15 (peanut oleosins).
+To date, our RG has identified and isolated single allergens from different plant-based food sources.
+These allergen biomarkers seem to be associated with the severity of allergic symptoms.
+The identified allergens are the lipid transfer proteins of hazelnut, Cor a 8, of the blue Lupine (Lup an 3), the lupine profilin (Lup a 5), Ara h 6 (storage protein of peanut), Ara h 9 (lipid transfer protein of peanut), Ara h 12 and Ara h 13 (peanut defensins), and Ara h 14 and Ara h 15 (peanut oleosins).
+Investigations of blood from patients with mild and severe peanut allergy revealed that only those suffering from severe peanut allergy had IgE-antibodies against the oleosins.

-The isolated and characterized allergens are important tools for
+The isolated and characterized allergens are important tools for the

-• the elucidation of sensitization routes (CONTROL)
+• assessment of sensitization routes (CONTROL)

-• the elucidation of disease development (CONTROL)
+• understanding of disease development and dynamics (CONTROL)

 2. Investigation of Sensitization Routes (CONTROL)

-3. Determination of Disease Development Mechanisms (CONTROL)
+3. Determination of Pathomechanisms (CONTROL)

 4. Identification and Characterization of Biomarkers for Diagnosis and Therapy (CARE)

+Determination of IgE antibodies against single allergens is a molecule-specific diagnosis, and its significance is strongly dependent on the allergen source and the clinical characterization of the single allergens.
 This is only possible due to the close connection of the Research Group to the Interdisciplinary Allergy Outpatient Clinic at the University Hospital Schleswig-Holstein (UKSH), University of Lübeck (UzL), both headed by Prof. Dr. med.
 Uta Jappe.

 5. Setup of Registries and Data Bases